MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_OldCoauthorCount** - The previous count of active co-authors before the update.

-- **Data_ServiceType** - An abstract categorization of the location of a file like “SharePoint”, “OneDrive”, “Local”, “WOPI”, etc., and explicitly not the actual location of the file.
+- **Data_ServiceType** - An abstract categorization of the location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

 #### Office_DocsUI_DocStage_DocStageCreateNewFromTemplate

 This event is collected for Office applications running under Apple platforms.
-The event records when a new file is created from the “New from template” experience and is used to better understand and prioritize user-experiences based on document creation information.
+The event records when a new file is created from the "New from template" experience and is used to better understand and prioritize user-experiences based on document creation information.

 The following fields are collected: